-A select group of city spas that serve up sleek design on the outside and serenity within
+A select group of urban spas that serve up sleek design on the outside and serenity within

 The Setai, Miami Beach